 Short-range-order minerals.
 The soil matrix as well as pore surfaces are dominated by the clay minerals allophane, imogolite and ferrihydrite, and/or aluminium-humus complexes.
 The soil materials have very high specific surface area.
 Measured clay contents generally range from 10 to 25% though particle-size measurement is difficult because of aggregation and the “true” or primary clay contents may often be considerably higher.
 P retention is high or very high.

 Low bases.
-Sum of bases are low to very low and range from less than 1 to 10 cmol/100 g, in subsoils and unfertilised topsoils.
+Sum of bases are low to very low and range from less than 1 to 10 cmolc/kg, in subsoils and unfertilised topsoils.

 Volcanic or greywacke parent materials.
 Predominantly in andesitic, rhyolitic or mixed tephra, they also occur in soil materials from sandstone (greywacke) of humid uplands and high country and basalt scoria or pumice.

-Rapidly weatherable minerals.
+Rapid mineral weathering.
 Volcanic glass and feldspar dominate the sand fractions of soils in igneous parent materials, and are the primary source of the short-range-order minerals.
 Feldspars are most likely the primary source in non-igneous parent materials.
 Typically they have an Amorphic mineralogy class.

 Rapid permeability and high water retention.
 The macroporosity is very high and rapid drainage occurs at low soil moisture tensions.
 Water contents at 1500 kPa soil moisture tension are very high.